insillion/bonzah/api/readme.md

 Covers damages to the rental vehicle when there is an accident with another vehicle.
 - Primary insurance for accidents between vehicles.
 - Covers up to $35,000 in damage to the rental vehicle.
-- Up to $500 deductible.
+- 1,000 deductible.
 - Renter may still be liable for any damage done to third parties.
+- Does not cover non-rental vehicle damage
+- Excludes medical, PIP, UIM, UM and comprehensive coverage, such as  mechanical issues caused by misuse, theft, vandalism, single car accident
+- Not for commercial use.
+Not compatible with cars for hire and delivery services such as Uber, Lyft, DoorDash.

 <br>

 ## Renter's Contingent Liability Insurance (RCLI) - *Protection for Damages Done to Third Parties*
-Covers 3rd parties' property and injury when renter is at fault; does not cover renter's injuries and rental vehicle.
+Covers damage to 3rd parties' property and injury when renter is at fault in accident.
+Does not cover rental vehicle damage or occupants (where allowed by law).
 - Primary insurance for non-rental car damages when the renter is at fault in an accident.
 - Covers the legal state minimum liability requirements.
 Coverage amount varies based on the state.
 - Bodily Injury Claims - Up to the legal state minimum requirements per person and total.
 - Property Damage - Up to the legal state minimum requirements.
 - Does not cover damage to the rental vehicle.
+- Excludes medical, PIM, UIM, and UM where allowed by law.
+- Not for commercial use.
+Not compatible with cars for hire and delivery services such as Uber, Lyft, DoorDash.

 <br>